 “That’s a problem,” I said, stating the obvious.
 “This project is too important to settle for anything less than wow.”

-Inevitably, I almost always get to this point in a project.
-It’s a kind of “fork in the road.”
-I have a choice—you have a choice—either we can press on toward wow.
-Or, or we can settle for something less than wow.
+I almost always get to this point in a project, the fork in the road.
+I have a choice—you have a choice.
+Either we can settle for good enough or press on toward wow.
+In my experience, one or more of these five obstacles tempt us to settle.

-- Sometimes, the problem is resources.
+We lack resources.
 We’d like to do a better job.
 We sincerely want to take it to the next level.
-But we just don’t have the money or the man-power.
-We rationalize by saying, I did the best I could do with the resources I had.
+But we just don’t have the money or the people-power.
+We rationalize, “I did the best I could do with the resources I had.”
 And again, we let it go and turn our attention to the next project or client in the queue.

-- Too often, we acquiesce to the committee.
-Perhaps we are a little unsure of ourselves.
-Everyone else seems to like it, we say to ourselves.
-Maybe they’re right.
+We lack resolve or conviction.
+Too often, we acquiesce to the committee.
+Perhaps we’re a little unsure of ourselves.
+“Everyone else seems to like it,” we say to ourselves.
+“Maybe they’re right.
 There are a lot of smart people in this room.
-C’mon, just let it go!
-And, so we do.
-We dial back our own vision for what could be and succumb to the collective judgment of the group.
+Just let it go!”
+And so we do.
+We succumb to the collective judgment of the group and dial back our own vision for what could be.

-Regardless, if we are going to create wow experiences, we must become courageous.
+You have to listen to your heart, take stand for excellence, and remind yourself of what’s at stake.
 This is a personal, psychological bridge we need to cross.
-What we want to create—that wow experience—is on the other side of the ravine.
-There’s no other way to get there from here.
+The experience we want to create is on the other side of the ravine, and there’s no other way to get there from here.